New England: Elections

 State and national elected officials in New England recently have been elected mainly from the Democratic Party.
 The region is generally considered to be the most liberal in the United States, with more New Englanders identifying as liberals than Americans elsewhere.
 In 2010, four of six of the New England states were polled as the most liberal in the United States.

 As of 2021, five of the six states of New England have voted for every Democratic presidential nominee since 1992.
 In that time, New Hampshire has voted for Democratic nominees in every presidential election except 2000, when George W. Bush narrowly won the state.
 2020 was a particularly strong year for Democratic nominee Joe Biden in New England, winning 61.2% of the total vote in the six states, the highest percentage for Democrats since the landslide election of 1964.
 As of the 117th Congress, all members of the U.S. House of Representatives from New England are members of the Democratic Party, and all but one of its senators caucus with the Democrats.
-Two of those senators, although caucusing with Democrats, are two of the only three independents currently serving in the Senate: Bernie Sanders, a self-described democratic socialist, representing Vermont and Angus King, an Independent representing Maine.
+Two of those senators, although caucusing with Democrats, are the only independents currently serving in Congress: Bernie Sanders, a self-described democratic socialist, representing Vermont, and Angus King, an Independent representing Maine.

 In the 2008 presidential election, Barack Obama carried all six New England states by 9 percentage points or more.
 He carried every county in New England except for Piscataquis County, Maine, which he lost by 4% to Senator John McCain (R-AZ).
 Pursuant to the reapportionment following the 2010 census, New England collectively has 33 electoral votes.

 The following table presents the vote percentage for the popular-vote winner for each New England state, New England as a whole, and the United States as a whole, in each presidential election from 1900 to 2020, with the vote percentage for the Republican candidate shaded in red and the vote percentage for the Democratic candidate shaded in blue: